-Ser Project No. of Ships
+Sr. No. Project No. of Ships

 (a) New Generation Fast Patrol Vessels (RFI 08 Jun 21) 18

 (b) OPVs (RFI 28 Feb 2022) 06

 (c) Air Cushion Vessel 06

 Total 30

-Marine Electricals' Prime Equipment such as Integrated Bridge System, NAVCOM systems including navigation radars, Main Switchboard, assorted control panels, alarm monitoring systems and a host of data aggregation control systems for fire, flood and auxiliary machinery control systems are needed by all above ships.
+Marine Electricals' flagship equipment namely, Integrated Bridge System, NAVCOM systems including navigation radars, Navigation light control panel, Main Switchboard, assorted control panels for pumps, motors, HVAC etc, alarm monitoring systems and a host of data aggregation control systems for fire, flood and auxiliary machinery control systems are needed by all above ships.
 This forms a significant established business segment for the naval division of Marine Electricals.
 We have reached maturity of series production for some equipment like ruggedized UPS and solid-state Auto Transfer Switch.
-Our portfolio of Integrated Platform Management System (IPMS) is also expected to expand after empanelment of IHQ MoD(Navy) for warships.
+Our portfolio of Integrated Platform Management System (IPMS) is also expected to grow.

-VI.
-Inland Water Transport (IWT): Our Commercial Marine division has a great opportunity unfolding in IWT in the foreseeable future.
+2. Inland Water Transport (IWT): Our Commercial Marine division has a great opportunity unfolding in IWT in the foreseeable future.
 Commencing from power & NAVCOM package to equipment supplies, and supply of complete small electrical propulsion boats; we can look forward to a big business landscape.
 The summary of IWT business panorama is depicted below: